KompocikDot/KompocikDot/README.md

 - 👋 Hi, I’m @KompocikDot and my name is Kacper
 - 👀 I’m interested in football, F1, automating things and passionate about making backend
-- 🌱 I’m currently learning Rust and mathematics
+- 🌱 I’m currently learning Rust and I'm willing to learn new language like Spanish or Russian
 - 📫 You can reach me via email: kacper.soczko@gmail.com or through discord: kompocik#2649